The following information may be helpful when comparing programs:

 What role do internships play in the program?

 P.A.C.E. students receive college credit for their internships instead of a salary.
 Their experience is designed using the “student teaching” model—applying what they’ve learned in class “on the job” under the supervision and mentoring of their employer and P.A.C.E. staff.
 Our worksite partners understand that it is their responsibility to teach our students as many skills as possible—and the P.A.C.E. students understand that their internship is as much about learning as it is doing.

 What will students earn upon completing the program?

-In addition to a Certificate of Completion, P.A.C.E. students graduate with 1000 hours of on-the-job training and between six and twelve college credits.
+In addition to a Certificate of Completion, P.A.C.E. students graduate with 1000 hours of on-the-job training.

 What You Need To Consider When Choosing A Post-Secondary Educational Program